APrat06/link-app/Readme.md

 #Short link

-This is an app allowing you to save links and manage them (like the favorites).
+This is an app allowing you to save links and manage them

 ## Authors

-Aymeric Prat, based on Andrew Mead's lessons
+Aymeric Prat